How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 Self-Promotion vs Service Promotion

 We all hate selfish people.
 The self-promoter is the worst kind of them.
 Because they don’t ever seem to shut up about how great they are.
-Especially on Twitter on Facebook this species has found a new breeding ground.
+And with each new service like Twitter on Facebook this species has found a new breeding ground.

 So, while many people recommend that if you market something online it should be personal – (making it too impersonal would be pretty bad and boring, so this is a no-brainer) – don’t make it all about you!

-This is certainly true and this is why many online teachers start promoting their person, buying a domain with their name and taking it from there.
+This is why many online teachers start promoting their person, buying a domain with their name and taking it from there.

 While that’s not really a bad idea I would actually suggest not to focus too much on your person.
 To keep you from falling into this black hole of navel-gazing and tooting your own horn, come up with a project title, give your website a funny name and inject it with your personality, instead.